NuggoDEV/CountersPlus/README.md

 # CountersPlus
-A combination of widely-used counters, all configurable in one mod.
+A combination of widely-used counters, all configurable in one Beat Saber mod.

 ## What is this?
-**Counters+** (also known as CountersPlus) is a mod that bundles different counters, both widely used and quite unusual, into one mod.
-Counters+ also boasts a large amount of configuration, all available from a custom made settings menu that updates in real time!
+**Counters+** (also known as CountersPlus) is a powerful UI Enhancement mod for the popular VR rhythm game Beat Saber.
+It features a variety of different counters that track varying statistics, all bundled into one core system.

+Counters+ also boasts a large amount of configuration, all available from a custom made settings menu.

+## Installation
+To install Counters+, simply use a Beat Saber mod manager such as [ModAssistant](https://github.com/Assistant/ModAssistant).
+This will ensure that any dependencies are installed along with Counters+.
+If you like to do things manually, download Counters+ from [BeatMods](https://beatmods.com), and drag and drop the containing `Plugins` folder into your Beat Saber directory.

+If you want to get access to any potential Hotfix or Prelease/Beta builds Counters+ has to offer, simply watch the repository, and grab the latest release in the [Releases page](https://github.com/Caeden117/CountersPlus/releases).

 ## Available Counters
 |Counter|Version Added|Description|